Netflix/lemur/docs/administration/index.rst

 ==============================

 Lemur uses a Role Based Access Control (RBAC) mechanism to control which users have access to which resources.
-When a user is first created in Lemur the can be assigned one or more roles.
+When a user is first created in Lemur they can be assigned one or more roles.
 These roles are typically dynamically created depending on a external identity provider (Google, LDAP, etc.,) or are hardcoded within Lemur and associated with special meaning.